laurolins/cocoa_poll_events_latency/README.md

-# Cocoa poll events test
+# Cocoa Poll Events Latency Test

 Simple script measuring the latency of the `nextEventMatching` call for a custom game loop.